 State Profiles can be found in the Members Only section of the GHSA website (login required).
 These pages provide information about the organization of SHSOs throughout the United States, including the placement of the SHSO within state government and key contact information.

 This document provides sample job descriptions for typical positions that exist within State Highway Safety Offices.
 It complements the GHSA State Profiles by providing specific information regarding the job duties of the staff positions referenced.

 Requirements for the organization and staffing of SHSOs vary widely depending on a myriad of factors.
 These descriptions should be used as a reference by states to be adapted to their specific needs.

 - New GR and Coordinators’ Checklist This chart lists critical processes for early review by new state highway safety Governor's Representatives (GRs) and Highway Safety Coordinators, including specific documents to review and links to resources.

-- NHTSA Highway Safety Grant Management Resources Site This site provides information to assist State and Federal professionals to manage highway safety grant programs administered by NHTSA.
+- NHTSA Highway Safety Grant Management Resources Site: This site provides information to assist state and federal professionals in managing highway safety grant programs administered by NHTSA.

 - Office of Management and Budget (OMB) Federal Audit Clearinghouse: Supports OMB oversight and assessment of federal award audit requirements.